bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 I believe that the less I know, the more I want to learn.
 There are a lot of things I need to practice in this field and I'm not going to stop until I'm satisfied with my skillset.

-Going back to the story, I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
+I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.

 ### C Implementation